dzekelid/tenants/_listings/azure-api-management/subscriptions-subscriptionid-resourcegroups-resourcegroupname-providers-microsoft-apimanagement-service-servicename-tenant-configuration-deploy-post.md

 ---
 swagger: "2.0"
 info:
-  title: ApiManagementClient
+  title: Azure API Management API TenantConfiguration Deploy
-  description: Use these REST APIs for performing operations on User entity in Azure
+  description: This operation applies changes from the specified Git branch to the
-    API Management deployment.
-The User entity in API Management represents the developers that call the APIs of the products to which they are subscribed.
+    configuration database.
+This is a long running operation and could take several minutes to complete.
   version: 1.0.0
 host: management.azure.com
 basePath: /